SidneyPrimas/Distributed_Systems_MIT/src/kvraft/readme.txt

 + Do I need to kill all the RPCs waiting for responses from Raft?
 + What happens if I enter two of the same client requests into Raft?
 + Will we only have one index for every Start call.
 Is it every possible that we get a 2nd index that is the same?
++ Should we implement timeouts on RPCs
++ If I only have one client request at a time, think about my queue of requests!!!

 ToDo:
 + If we find out that server is not leader, we need to clean out the waitForRaft to return the RPCs to the client (indicating that this server is no longer the leader)